messagebot/ah-elasticsearch-orm/README.md

 Top level properties end up defined at the top level of the ElasticSearch instance's `_source`.
 Anything else can be added to `_source.data`.
 This allows some parts of your schema to be flexible **and** other parts to have a rigid type and schema.
 Top level properties are required when creating a new instance.

+Ensure that uniqueFields are also required by your mapping by defining the field at the top level.
+Top level properties of your index will be required for all models.

 ### Create
 Persists an instance to the database.

 Notes:
 - You do not need to provide a `guid`.
 If you don't one will be generated for you.
 Generated guids look like: `84da25219b3e47e793f1cab262088d22`, and are generated via `uuid.v4()` (and then stripped of spaces).
-- If you provide a guid that already exists in the database, the `create` command will be changed to `edit`.
-To match as loosely as possible, we'll only work with the first matching param as defined in `api.config.elasticsearch.uniqueFields[type]`.
+- If you provide a guid that already exists in the database, the command will fail.
+- If you provide data which would conflict with `api.config.elasticsearch.uniqueFields[type]`, the command will fail.

 Example create action: